Porodična Manufaktura Crnog Hleba: Band history

+1968–1975

 The band was formed in 1968 by Maja de Rado (vocals and twelve string guitar), Jugoslav Vlahović (prim, acoustic guitar) and Slobodan Kuzmanović (acoustic guitar).
 Being close relatives, they decided to name the band Porodična Manufaktura Crnog Hleba.
 At the beginning of 1969, they were joined by Petar Pavišić (double bass).
-On their live performances they performed with a flutist; flutists Vlada Bogosavljević, Sreten Tasić and Branko Malkoč all performed with the band on different occasions.
-The band soon gained attention of the media thanks to the lyrics and compositions of Maja de Rado, who was only fifteen years old at the time of the band's formation.
+On their live performances they were joined by a flutist; flutists Vlada Bogosavljević, Sreten Tasić and Branko Malkoč all performed with the band on different occasions.
+The band soon gained attention of the media owing to the lyrics and compositions of Maja de Rado, who was only fifteen years old at the time of the band's formation.

 The band held happenings in the basement of Atelje 212 theatre.
 During 1972 and 1973 in Atelje 212 they performed the alternative play Porodična manufaktura crnog hleba – balada Maje de Rado (Rye Bread Family Manufacture – A Ballad by Maja de Rado), during which they performed their music.
-They had numerous appearances on rock concerts in Belgrade Sports Hall, and in 1972 they performed, alongside Pop Mašina, S Vremena Na Vreme and other bands on the large open-air concert at Belgrade's Hajdučka česma.
-In 1973, the band released their first record, a 7" single with the songs "Mudra Mande" ("Wise Mande") and "Pitaš me" ("You're Asking Me") through PGP-RTB record label.
+They had numerous appearances on rock concerts in Belgrade Sports Hall, and in 1972 they performed, alongside Pop Mašina, S Vremena Na Vreme and other bands, on the large open-air concert at Belgrade's Hajdučka česma.
+In 1973, the band, alongside Time and Josipa Lisac, represented Yugoslavia at the 10th World Festival of Youth and Students in East Berlin.
+During the same year, the band released their first record, a 7-inch single with the songs "Mudra Mande" ("Wise Mande") and "Pitaš me" ("You're Asking Me") through PGP-RTB record label.
 The song "Mudra Mande" was sung in a dialect spoken on the island of Brač.
 On this island they also prepared songs for their first album.

-In 1974 they released their debut and only album, Stvaranje (The Creation).
-The album, besides new songs, featured the songs "Čovek i pas" ("Man and Dog"), "Imam li što od tog" ("What's in It for Me") and "Nisam smio" ("I Shouldn't Have"), previously released on 7" singles.
-All the songs were written by Maja de Rado, while Vlahović wrote the arrangements and produced the album.
-Following the release of Stvaranje they started performing a play with the same name at Atelje 212, during which they played photographic slides and short films.
-During these performances they were joined by painter Dobrivoje Petrović on sitar.
+In 1974, they released their debut and only album, Stvaranje (The Creation).
+The album, besides new songs, featured the songs "Čovek i pas" ("Man and Dog"), "Imam li što od tog" ("What's in It for Me") and "Nisam smio" ("I Shouldn't Have"), previously released on 7-inch singles.
+All the songs were written by Maja de Rado, while Vlahović did the arrangements and produced the album.
+The album featured guest appearance by Sanja Ilić on organ, Milomir Stamenković on violin, Branimir Grujić (formerly of Smeli) on drums, and Borislav Pavićević on congas.
+The band intended to include the song "Nisam htjela nju" ("I Didn't Want Her")—arguably the first lesbian-themed song on the Yugoslav rock scene—on the album, but their record label PGP-RTB refused to release the song on the record.
+Following the release of Stvaranje, they started performing a play with the same name at Atelje 212, during which they played photographic slides and short films.
+On these performances they were joined by painter Dobrivoje Petrović on sitar.

-In 1975, at the time of the recording of their second studio album, male members of the band all went to serve their mandatory stint in the Yugoslav army.
-Thus Porodična Manufaktura Crnog Hleba ended their activity.
+In 1975, at the time of the recording of their second studio album, male members of the band all went to serve their mandatory stints in the Yugoslav army, Porodična Manufaktura Crnog Hleba thus ending their activity.